- Food and Cooking»

 Bear N Mom Recipes - Crock Pot Oriental Beef Roast

-My son is particularly fond of beef and broccoli that he gets from the Chinese Restaurant on Butler Steet in Lawrenceville.
-A few years back he bought me a new crock pot for Christmas, I have been experimenting with recipes that I've seen online and added my own flair to them.
+My son was particularly fond of beef and broccoli that he got from the Chinese Restaurant on Butler Steet in Lawrenceville.
+A few years back he bought me a new crock pot for Christmas, I experimented with recipes that I've seen online and added my own flair to them.
 This one is a mix between a standard pot roast and an oriental recipe.
 The addition of the broccoli adds that little extra zing as well as the mixture of the gravy mixture that is poured over the roast to give it that added flavor.

 - 2 lb .
 Chuck Shoulder Roast